 Invoice finance works slightly differently than a normal cash loan.

 Rather than lending you a cash lump sum the lender buys outstanding invoices from your business for a fee, releasing the money you are owed by your customers.

 There are two main types of invoice finance:

-Invoice discounting: where the lenders releases funds before your invoices are paid and you then owe them the outstanding balance.
+Invoice discounting: where the lender releases a percentage of the funds before your invoices are paid and gets their money back when the invoice is paid.

 You can get invoice financing from banks, building societies and independent companies that specialise in invoice finance.

-A working capital loan is designed to help pay for the day to day running costs of your business, for example paying wages, rather than for long term investments.
+A working capital loan is designed to help pay for the day-to-day running costs of your business, such as wages, rather than long term investments.